Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_workflow.rst

 Note that the mesh shown is Mirrored along the Z axis, so the right side of the face is virtual; it is an exact copy of the right, so only one set of UVs actually exist.
-(If more realism is desired, the *Mirror* modifier would be applied, resulting in a physical mirror and a complete head.
+(If more realism is desired, the Mirror Modifier would be applied, resulting in a physical mirror and a complete head.
 You could then make both side physically different by editing one side and not the other.
 Unwrapping would produce a full set of UVs (for each side) and painting could thus be different for each side of the face, which is more realistic.)